N.Y.

 1.

 The office shall publish a “Guide to Actions When Someone Close Dies”.
-This guide shall be made publicly available on the official website of the office and the office may produce a paper format within one year of the effective date of this section.2.
+Within one year of the effective date of this section, this guide shall be made publicly available on the official website of the office and the office may also produce a paper format.2.

 The guide shall provide information in at least the following domains:(a)

-Economic security, including but not limited to, pensions, social security, life insurance, health insurance, death benefits as well as tax implications of a death.(b)
+Economic security, including but not limited to, pensions, social security, life insurance, health insurance, and death benefits.
+This information shall also refer to the resources provided by the department of taxation and finance regarding estate taxes.(b)

 Legal, including how to access death certificates, wills, trust documents and other legal information needed to plan for the future.(c)